afbento/DS4_ESP32_MSX/README.md

 Almost all of DS4 buttons can be chosen, except OPTIONS button.

-Choose this sequence of buttons for Joystick 1 and 2, then it will return automatically to operational mode and will save this configuration on ESP32.
+Choose this sequence of buttons for Joystick 1 and 2, then it will return automatically to Operational mode and will save this configuration on ESP32.

-You can press OPTIONS two times before the sequence ends, to return to operational mode and save the modified buttons on ESP32.
+You can press OPTIONS two times before the sequence ends, to return to Operational mode and save the modified buttons on ESP32.

 ## Adjusting "deadzone" parameters: